 - 1 lb pound cremini mushrooms halved

-- 1 tsp salt (plus more, to taste)
+- 1 tsp salt, or more, to taste

-For the stew: Remove the beef from the marinade.
-Strain the veggies and bay leaves from the wine and discard, but reserving the wine.
+Remove the beef from the marinade.
+Strain the veggies and bay leaves from the wine and discard, but reserve the wine.

 Coat a large, wide pan or Dutch oven with olive oil and bring to medium-high heat.
 Season the beef generously with salt and toss with flour.
 Add the flour-coated beef to the hot pan, but be sure not to crowd the pan, so you will need to work in batches.